manueldevillena/heatermodel/README.md

 This quick start guide does not go through the Python installation.
 However, I recommend the use of `pyenv` for this.
 Check the github page on this [link](https://github.com/pyenv/pyenv).

 ### Install Python environment
-The Python environment is based on Poetry, although pip can also be used to make it work (not tested).
+The Python environment is based on `Poetry`, although `pip` can also be used to make it work (not tested).

 #### Install through poetry (recommended)

-If you have poetry installed in your machine, you can simply run `poetry install` from the root directory of ther erpository.
-This will create and install an Python environment from the `poetry.lock` file using your default poetry settings.
-Note that if you do not have poetry configure to create the Python environments on your working directory, they will be created in a default location, to change this setting in poetry, run `poetry config virtualenvs.in-project true` before creating the environment.
+If you have poetry installed in your machine, you can simply run `poetry install` from the root directory of the repository.
+This will create and install a Python environment from the `poetry.lock` file using your default poetry settings.
+Note that if you do not have Poetry configured to create the Python environments in your working directory, they will be created in a default location, to change this setting in poetry, run `poetry config virtualenvs.in-project true` before creating the environment.

 #### Install through pip

-Alternatively, a `requirements.txt` is generated regularly from the `poetry.lock` file.
+Alternatively, a `requirements.txt` has been generated from the `poetry.lock` file.
 The `requirements.txt` can be used in a traditional fashion to install the Python environment via `pip install`.
 However, note that these requirements may not be up to date at all times and you can generate them yourself by running `poetry export --format requirements.txt --with dev --output requirements.txt`.
-Once the requirements are there, you can install them using `pip` in a virtual environment which you can create with `venv`:
+Once you have the `requirements.txt`, you can install them using `pip` in a virtual environment which you can create with `venv`:

 ```bash
 python -m venv <MY_ENV>